Cecil Moses Memorial Park, 11099 27th Ave S, Tukwila, WA 98168

 Owner: King County Parks

-Cecil Moses Park is located in a key transition zone for young salmon moving downstream to Puget Sound with an extensive tidal mixing of fresh and salt waters which allows the young salmon to adapt from the fresh water of the Green-Duwamish River to the salt water of Puget Sound.
+Cecil Moses Park is located along the west bank of North Wind’s Weir. in the critical transition zone for young salmon moving downstream to Puget Sound with an extensive tidal mixing of fresh and salt waters which allows the young salmon to adapt from the fresh water of the Green-Duwamish River to the salt water of Puget Sound.
 This restored habitat includes a fenced-off slough and marsh created to increase habitat and plant diversity.
-Invasive plant removal and native planting to improve habitat continues.
+Work continues to improve the habitat quality of this important area by removing invasive plants, replacing them with native plants and mulching.

 - Blue Herons can be seen at low tide feeding on fish among the rocks,